rizar/attention-lvcsr/exp/wsj/README.md

 To reproduce our Wall Street Journal (WSJ) experiments, please follow the instructions below.
-All the steps should be done at the kaldi WSJ recipe [directory](https://github.com/kaldi-asr/kaldi/tree/master/egs/wsj/s5) (or you can add symlinks to all the files as some people do).
-In order to perform steps 1, 2, 5 you should source `path.sh`
-file from the recipe.
+All the steps should be done at the kaldi WSJ recipe [directory](https://github.com/kaldi-asr/kaldi/tree/master/egs/wsj/s5) (or you can add symlinks to all the files (`local`, `steps`, `utils`, etc) as some people do).
+In order to perform steps 1, 2, 5 you should source `path.sh` file from the recipe before you sourced `$LVSR/env.sh`.

+.. note:
+   Check that `$LVSR` environment variable points to this repository and `$LD_LIBRARY_PATH` includes a path to openfst library.

 1. Compile a Fuel-compatible dataset file in HDF5 format.
 This step requires kaldi and kaldi-python.

+   First, run prepare data part from the WSJ recipe.
+You'll get all `*.scp` files which link waves and text.

+   Then, run
    ```
    $LVSR/exp/wsj/write_hdf_dataset.sh
    ```